hero-org/herocast/CONTRIBUTING.md

 - Create a new account and select the "Free" option.
 - Select the "Optimism" chain and fill out the necessary information.
 - In the "Apps" section, find your Optimism App and click the "API Key" button.
-- Copy the API Key to your `.env.development.local`.
+- Copy the API Key to your `.env.local`.
   ```bash
   NEXT_PUBLIC_ALCHEMY_API_KEY = 'alchemy-api-key-here'
   ```